Example

 Advanced Settings Example

-This example demonstrates how to use the Action Agent to publish curated temperature readings to an MQTT broker using advanced configuration.
+This example demonstrates how to use the Action Agent to publish curated temperature readings to an MQTT broker with a Secured channel using the Advanced Configuration.

 Refer to configuration to understand all configuration options of this Agent.